samuelkim28/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace/intellij-89-run-with-intellij.md

     1. Navigate to the folder `build/resources/main`
     1. Right click -> "Open In" -> "Explorer (Finder on macOS)"
     1. Navigate into directory "main"
-    1. Select the folder `out/production/classes`
+    1. Navigate to the folder `out/production/classes`
     1. Right click -> "Open In" -> "Explorer (Finder on macOS)"
     1. Navigate into directory "classes"
     1. Now you have two Explorer windows opened.
 Copy all files and directories from the first one to the second one.